 Are you sitting comfortably?
-Then let’s open Story Box and tell you a story;
+Then let’s open Story Box: Create Your Own Fairy Tales and tell you a story;

 ‘Once upon a time there was a family where Peter lived and Peter was very lonely at the moment.
 There was also a princess that was lonely at the moment.
 The princess went through the woods to the little witch’s house.
 Peter went through the woods to the little witch’s house.
 Peter and the princess met each other at the witch’s house.
 They helped the witch pick some apples.
 The princess stayed with the witch.
 Peter wanted more jobs so he went on his horse to the dwarves.’

 This is the beginning of a story that my seven year old created using Story Box which is a fantastic resource to help children (and adults!) create and tell stories using different fairytale characters (the rest of the story is at the end of this blog post).

 Story Box: Create Your Own Fairy Tales is a sturdy, colourful box which contains 20 double sided, interchangeable puzzle pieces.
 An initial piece shows a man, a woman holding a hen and a young boy which already conjures up a multitude of scenarios – Is this a family?
 Is this Jack and his mother from Jack and the Beanstalk?
 Are the characters related at all?
 Or you can turn the piece over and start with a king and a princess standing on the turret of their castle – Who is the king waving to?
 How do you think the princess is feeling?